digital-asset/daml/docs/source/daml-finance/tutorial/bond-extension.rst

 *******************************

 There are different types of bonds, which mainly differ in the way the coupon is defined.
-How to create a bond instrument depends on the type of coupon you need.
+In order to create a bond instrument you first have to decide what type it is.
 The bond extension package currently supports the following bond types:

 Fixed rate